Purified. Spring. Distilled. Reverse Osmosis. Mineral.

-Who would have thought bottled water would be so complex.
+Who would have thought bottled water would be so complex?
 There are so many types available that it is easy to become confused and overwhelmed when trying to decide which is best for you.
 But, never fear, we are here to help you become familiar with this terminology and make a wise choice for yourself, your family and your employees.

-I am sure that you are familiar with the term spring (water from a natural spring, usually underground rather than rainwater or a river) but, what is Artesian water?
+I thought we would start with our most popular variety- artesian spring water.
+You are certainly familiar with the term spring (water from a natural spring, usually underground rather than rainwater or a river) but, what is Artesian water?

 The term artesian comes from Artois, a province in France where such wells were first used (thank you dictionary.com).
 It is really a fancy term for a simply perfect natural phenomenon.